Nicholai518/java-client-server-chat/README.md

 # java-client-server-chat

-A CLI application that supports multiple clients to communicate by connecting to a server / port.
+This project implements a socket server in Java that allows multiple clients to communicate using a CLI.

 ## Building Client Artifacts